 However, if the colder weather and natural gas prices moderate, then bill impacts could be less severe.

 Natural gas prices change daily and have been much higher on the West Coast (California, Oregon and Washington) than the rest of the country since November.

-Between January 19 and 25, California’s average daily prices were five times higher than the U.S. benchmark Henry Hub prices and those in New York and Chicago, according to the U.S. Energy Information Administration.
+Between January 19 and 25, for example, California’s average daily prices were five times higher than the U.S. benchmark Henry Hub prices and those in New York and Chicago, according to the U.S. Energy Information Administration.

 Colder temperatures in the West are causing customers to turn up the thermostat and use more energy.

 “It has been colder than normal since the start of November.
 Temperatures during the period of November 1 through December 18 ran 2-5 degrees below normal, and have not been this cold during the same period since 2011.
 Temperatures statewide during November were the tenth coldest on record dating back to 1895,” said PG&E meteorologist Ted Schlaepfer.

 Lower-than-normal natural gas storage levels maintained by market participants at facilities owned by independent third parties are also impacting natural gas prices.
 Although storage levels held by PG&E for its residential and small business customers are at normal levels, storage overall on the West Coast is currently about 31% lower than the five-year average.

 Additionally, issues on the Kinder Morgan El Paso Natural Gas Pipeline system have limited natural gas supply.

 Beyond the changes driven by natural gas supply costs, customer gas and electric rates changed on January 1, 2023, as part of an annual process called the “true-up,” which consolidates rate changes authorized by the California Public Utilities Commission.